travelping/cennsonic/kube/docs/setup.md

 $ kube node core@192.168.10.11 master init 172.18.10.11 172.18.10.11
 ```

-To install Keepalived (as [Kubealived]) and use 172.18.1.10 as VRRP IP:
+To install control plane with Keepalived (as [Kubealived]) for HA and use
+172.18.1.10 as a VRRP IP, the first master should be initialized slightly
+differently:

 ```
 $ kube node core@192.168.10.11 master init 172.18.10.11 172.18.1.10 eth0